Gabi Na, Kumander

 Gabi Na, Kumander is a 1986 Philippine action war film edited and directed by Pepe Marcos.
 The film stars Phillip Salvador and Dindo Fernando.
 The film is based on a popular radio drama.
 It also marks the film debut of Monsour del Rosario.

 The film is streaming online on YouTube.

+Synposis

+During the Martial law, Kumander Cobra, a military soldier was appointed to fight against the rebels at Sto.
+Nino where he discovered that the head of the insurgent groups was his own brother Ronald, a former activist whom he believed was dead.